The Hilbert symbol in the Hodge standard conjecture: Conventions

 \subsection{$p$-adic fields.}

 Let $p$ be a prime number.
 In this text, by $p$-adic field we mean a finite extension of the field of $p$-adic numbers $\Qp$.
 For such a field $L$, we denote by $\mca{O}_L$ its ring of integers and by $k_L$ the residue field.
 The degree of $k_L$ over $\Fp$ is called the residual degree of $L/\Qp$ and it will be denoted by $f_L$.
-We denote\footnote{In literature $\La$ is often denoted with subscript $0$ instead of $a$, but we reserve the notation $L_0$ for another subfield (namely the field of fixed points by an involution, see Section \ref{sect:CQ-qf}).
+We denote\footnote{In literature $\La$ is often denoted with subscript $0$ instead of $a$, but the former is already used in the context of involutions, as Convention \ref{choucroute}.
 The subscript ``$a$'' stands for ``absolute unramified'' as $\La$ is also called the absolute unramified subextension of $L$.} by $\La$ the maximal subfield of $L$ unramified over $\Qp$.
-It is equal to the field of fractions of the ring of Witt vectors $W(k)$.
+It is equal to the field of fractions of the ring of Witt vectors $W(k_L)$.
 The degree $e_L\coloneqq [L:\La]$ is called the ramification index of $L/\Qp$, or the \emph{absolute} ramification index of $L$.
 When there is no risk of confusion, we may drop the subscript $L$ in the notation.